dxmv/atlas/TASKS.md

 - [x] For loop

 # 18.09.2025
+- [x] Use tokens instead of strings in parser
 - [x] Parse and interpret function calls
 - [x] Global clock function
 - [x] Function declarations